miso-lims/miso-lims/docs/user_manual/other_miso_tools.md

 When you run multiple libraries in a sequencing lane or partition, known as multiplexing, indices are used to identify the individual libraries and demultiplex (separate) the data afterwards.
-If two or more libraries in the pool have identical or near-identical barcodes, demultiplexing may be more difficult or even impossible.
-The Index Distance tool can help you identify these clashing indices within a set.
+If two or more libraries in the pool have identical or near-identical indices, demultiplexing may be more difficult or even impossible.
+The Index Distance tool can help you identify indices which may be inadvisable to multiplex together.

 {% assign figure = 1 %}
 {% include userman-figure.md num=figure cap="Index Distance tool" img="tools-index-distance.png" %}